TBAS vs ASVAB: What Air Force Officers Need

 | 75-99 | Top-tier applicant |

-A score of 25 is the published competitive minimum, but most pilots selected for Undergraduate Pilot Training (UPT) score above 50.
+A score of 25 is the published competitive minimum for Undergraduate Pilot Training (per Air Force rated board policy), but most pilots selected for UPT score above 50.
 The closer you get to the top tier, the better your board position, especially in competitive fiscal years when pilot training slots are limited.

 Flight hours matter more than most candidates expect.
 Even 40-50 hours of civilian flight time adds measurable points to your PCSM.
-Candidates who log 200 or more hours reach the maximum flight-hour bonus.
-If becoming a pilot is the goal, start flying now rather than waiting until after commissioning.
+Logging significant civilian flight hours provides the maximum PCSM bonus; check current Air Force guidance for specific thresholds.
+If becoming a pilot is your goal, start flying now rather than waiting until after commissioning.

 How to Prepare for Each Test